compsocialscience/summer-institute/2021/montreal/apply.md

 Applicants must submit the following documents:

 -  a curriculum vitae (CV),
--  a statement (maximum 3 pages) describing both any current research and your interest in computational social science,
--  (or) one writing sample (no more than 35 pages).
+-  a statement (maximum 3 pages) describing both any current research and your interest in computational social science or one writing sample (no more than 35 pages).
+The writing sample is optional.

 **The materials can be submitted in English or French**.
 Co-authored work is acceptable for the writing sample, but if you submit co-authored work, we recommend that you include a few sentences describing the contributions of each individual author.
 All applications must include an e-mail and an alternative means of contact (e.g., phone number).